Amirreza-shj/python_project_NAAM/README.md

 In addition, the stage and volume hydrograph of pool Beta and the stage strong curve of alpha Lake is shown in the graph.
 These data are collected by the Water Administration of the country.

 ## Pre-processing of Flow Data
-During the year different amounts of water are collected behind the dam from a river called Alphabeta Creek and they are shown in a Table.
+During the year different amounts of water are collected behind the dam from a river called Alphabeta Creek, and they are shown in a Table.

 ## Goals
-By using graphs, tables, and also information on the question, we are able to achieve Pump storage volume in both lake and pool, time which pumps need for pumping, the maximum level of operational water which is called Zs, choosing the location of bottom outlet in the dam, annual storage volume of the lake and at the end, maximum and minimum head of pumps, plot volume chart, plot the inflow/outflow of Pool Beta over the hours of the day, the turbine discharge in the LHPP (Omega I) height in specific periods, maximum and minimum head for the UHPP electricity generation plants (Omega II). all of results will be saved in result.txt file in root directory of project.
+By using graphs, tables, and also information on the question, we are able to achieve Pump storage volume in both lake and pool, time which pumps need for pumping, the maximum level of operational water which is called Zs, choosing the location of bottom outlet in the dam, annual storage volume of the lake and at the end, maximum and minimum head of pumps, plot volume chart, plot the inflow/outflow of Pool Beta over the hours of the day, the turbine discharge in the LHPP (Omega I) height in specific periods, maximum and minimum head for the UHPP electricity generation plants (Omega II).
+All of the results will be saved in result.txt file in the root directory of the project.

 ## Requirements
 pandas==1.5.2